Cast Away: Best Fishing Reels of 2022

-This model has a gear ratio of 3.8:1, which is a little faster than the smaller options, but not going to win any awards for speed.
+Its 3.8:1 gear ratio makes it a little faster than most smaller options, but it’s still not going to set any speed records.
 Having said that, it’s not particularly slow either and the retrieval is pretty smooth and quiet.
-The soft-grip rubber knob makes reeling in nice and comfortable and the aluminum parts keep the weight down to an acceptable 11.2 ounces.
-It’s definitely more heavy-duty than the Zebco spincast reel, but it’s still no good for fishing big game.
+The soft-grip rubber knob helps make the action comfortable, and the aluminum parts keep the weight down to an acceptable 11.2 ounces.
+It’s definitely more heavy-duty than the Zebco 33, but it’s still no good for fishing big game.
 We’d highly recommend it for beginners and kids.
-So put on your fishing shoes and hit the road!
+So put on your fishing shoes and hop in the boat!

 3.8:1 gear ratio